wetfish/irc.wetfish.net/README.md

 #### Edting file paths and configurations

-You'll want to edit the InspIRCd, TheLounge, and Nginx private subdirectory config files to match your needs, as well as docker-compose.yml
+You'll want to edit and rename the InspIRCd, TheLounge, and Nginx private subdirectory config files to match your needs.